Watcher4825/Watcher4825/README.md

-- 👋 Hi, I’m Watcher
+- 👋 Hi, I’m The Watcher
 - 👀 I’m interested in trying new stuff :)
 - 🌱 I’m currently learning C & HTML
 - 💞️ Collaborated on HTML quiz